Obviously WIP

 Installing Psi+

 Here I will show the method I have used for installing Psi+ on Slackware-based distros.
 For other ones, you can use the AppImage; and for Windows, the installers.
 These probably work, but are untested by me (Edit: the linked AppImage works, and has all the icons and plugins installed by default, but ignores qt5ct).
 Also, the AppImage has a broken version of Client Switcher; you could install an older AppImage, perhaps.
 But I will teach you a method in which everything works properly.
-So let's move on to it:
+You need Slackware 15 for this to work, as Psi+ versions 1.5+ require openssl 1.1.x - installing which would break older Slackware versions; they might also need newer binutils and / or glibc.
+Anyway let's begin:

 First, download the Psi+ source code from here by clicking on the tar.gz link.
 1.5.1642 is the version I've used for the installation, though there are newer ones available now.
 You can also do it by typing wget https://github.com/psi-plus/psi-plus-snapshots/archive/1.5.1642/psi-plus-snapshots-1.5.1642.tar.gz into the terminal, where 1.5.1642 is the version.
 If using the wget command, you have to replace both instances of the version with the one you want to install, e.g https://github.com/psi-plus/psi-plus-snapshots/archive/1.5.9999/psi-plus-snapshots-1.5.9999.tar.gz if the version you want to install is 9999.
 Note the folder that you have downloaded the source to; we will assume it is /home/username/Downloads for the purposes of this guide.